 Lack of decent wallpapers in iPad Pro leads to browsing through tons of images online.
 You start with typing ‘wallpaper for iPad Pro‘ and probably that’s how you’ve landed on this article.
-Although many wallpaper apps turn up on your screen as ads while surfing through Instagram or Facebook stories, they mostly turn out to be a sham and either has too many ads or ask too much of money.
+Although many wallpaper apps turn up on your screen as ads while surfing through Instagram or Facebook stories, they mostly turn out to be a sham and either have too many ads or ask too much money.
 So I have compiled a list of sources and apps you can quickly check out for some great wallpapers.

-Changing your wallpaper on your iPad is easy, simply navigate to the Settings app, tap on Wallpaper and next tap on Choose a New Wallpaper.
+Changing your wallpaper on your iPad is easy, simply navigate to the Settings app, tap on Wallpaper, and next tap on Choose a New Wallpaper.
 You can choose from Apple’s stock wallpapers or your own Photo library.
 Tap on the wallpaper you like and set it up as your Lock Screen or Home Screen wallpaper.

-Following are the iPad Pro dimensions you should look for.
+The following are the iPad Pro dimensions you should look for.